B'Day Anthology Video Album: Commercial performance

 B'Day Anthology Video Album debuted at number twenty-four on the US Top Music Videos chart dated April 28, 2007.
 It was certified double platinum by the Recording Industry Association of America (RIAA) on October 3, 2007, denoting the shipments of 200,000 copies.

 Controversy

 Beyoncé covered Des'ree's song "Kissing You" for the deluxe edition of B'Day and retitled it "Still in Love (Kissing You)".
-She filmed a video of the song for B'Day Anthology Video Album; however one of the conditions set out by Des'ree's publishers, the Royalty Network, was that Beyoncé didn't release the song in video form.
+She filmed a video of the song for B'Day Anthology Video Album; however one of the conditions set out by Des'ree's publishers, the Royalty Network, was that Beyoncé did not release the song in video form.
 The Royalty Network filed a copyright infringement lawsuit against the involved parties seeking US$150,000 in damages.
 Infringing copies of B'Day Anthology Video Album were recalled in April 2007, and in October 2007 the lawsuit was dismissed with prejudice.
 Later copies of the album did not contain "Still in Love (Kissing You)".